More information about positive risk taking can be found on the Practice Based Evidence website.

 - Appendix 5: Types and Levels of Harm (includes Risk Assessment and Decision Making Matrix)

 ‘Risk is no longer an excuse to limit people’s freedom.’
-A Vision for Adult Social Care: Capable Communities and Active Citizens.

 Risk is everyone’s business.
 It is an essential part of everyone’s life and for people using services, positive risk management is an essential part of the support they receive from every person who works with them.
 The saying ‘nothing ventured, nothing gained’ makes the point that unless someone takes a risk and tries new activities, they will never know of the positive benefits that might result.
 In our society, people are encouraged to travel widely, take part in regular leisure and sporting activities, go to college, develop careers and have families.
 These are all activities that don’t just happen, but mean people have to take risks to achieve their aspirations.

 For many people risk is an accepted part of life.
 But disabled adults and older people are often discouraged from taking risks.
 Either because of their perceived limitations or fear that they or others might be harmed, resulting in criticism or compensation claims against health, social care and other community based services.